pjv/nostrtium/readme.txt

 == Changelog ==

+= 0.7.1 =
+* Auto-post only on first publication - not updates of old posts.
+* Auto post only of type 'post' (currently not pages or custom post types).
+* Fix not saving auto publish settings to running settings instance.

 = 0.7.0 =
 * Allow auto posting excerpt, permalink, or both on publication of WordPress post.
 * NOTE: If you have installed a prior version, this update requires you to re-enter your private key on the Nostrtium settings page.
 This is a one-time occurrence.